Brian Lystgaard Due

 a) innovation and how employees create new ideas;

-b) international communication and especially how video-mediated interaction is accomplished and
+b) international communication and especially how video-mediated interaction is accomplished

 d) how to improve communication in teams through video-based consultancy

 My research focuses basically on the ressources human beings use to construct meaning in social interaction.
 I am interessted in the underlying structures in the multimodal construction of norms and interactional order, which is embeded in an ecology of sign systems that includes not only talk, but also a range of different kinds of displays made by the body, and structure in the environment.
+Mostly i study human interaction in a context of technologies.

 I have a background in philosophy, sociology and language studies and is basically interessted in all kinds of ingriguing issues regarding social interactions